 If you are shooting in low light- you will want your ISO at a higher number- this higher number tells your camera sensor you need more light to expose this image properly.
 So in essence you are telling your camera to give your image more light.

-Low light meaning in your home where there isn’t a lot of available light, inside a building that isn’t well lit, at dusk when you are taking a walk or during the opening of presents at christmas time and the room is lit by the tree.
+Low light meaning in your home where there isn’t a lot of available light, it could be inside a building that isn’t well lit, at dusk when you are taking a walk outside or during the opening of presents at christmas time and the room is lit by only the Christmas tree lights.